Chuck Close Portrait Lesson: A Group Project

 A ready-made set of Batman images.

-Download one of our ready-made sets of images which you may print for your class or group to start this project.
-Like our example above each of these contain 20 abstract images and the plan for their arrangement to form a famous face.
+You can download one of our ready-made sets of images which you may print for your class or group to start this project.
+Like our illustrated example, each of these contain 20 abstract images and the plan for their arrangement to form a famous face.
 There are 12 ready-made sets available in the menu at the bottom of the page.

 Note: It is preferable that the group does not know the identity of the portrait to increase element of surprise at the end when all 20 sections are assembled for the 'reveal'.